Windermere: Partnerships

-In July 2022, the Love Windermere partnership was created to tackle challenges in the lake.
-Nutrients, climate change, more extreme weather patterns and the seasonal variations of the tourist population are all predicted to put the lake and its water quality under increasing pressure in the coming years.
+In July 2022, the Love Windermere partnership — which includes the Environment Agency, United Utilities, the Lake District National Park Authority and the National Trust amongst other local partners — was created to tackle challenges in the lake.
+Nutrients, climate change, more extreme weather patterns and the seasonal variations of the tourist population are all predicted to put the lake and its water quality under increasing pressure.
+In February 2024, the Freshwater Biological Association stood down from the partnership, citing concerns about the pace and focus of work and referring to issues raised in the BBC Panorama documentary The Water Pollution Cover-Up.
+Love Windermere represents the fifth iteration of partnership initiatives aimed at improving water quality in Windermere (see Past and present water quality partnerships).